scottdillon1/Virtual_SCP_Academy/SAC/SAC-Modeling-Part1.md

-Select Safety Incidents.
+:point_right: **Select Safety Incidents.
 Drag across all the objects in the query
     panel.
-Select Next.
+Select Next.**

 ![](.//media/image6.png)

-g.
-Drag your objects across.
-Select Create
+:point_right:**Drag your objects across.
+Select Create**

 ![](.//media/image7.png)

-h.
-You will now see a preview option for your model.
-Select the model
+:point_right:**You will now see a preview option for your model.
+Select the model "SafetyIncidentsQuery"**
-    "SafetyIncidentsQuery".

 ![](.//media/image5.png)